 Photo by Tom Grill

-Cheryl R. Riley's art is concerned with similarities between seemingly disparate cultures through the lens of memory, history, iconography, rituals, attire, implements and symbols.
-She is currently working on two sculpture series dealing with aspiration, transcendence, staging and representation.
+My art is concerned with similarities between seemingly disparate cultures through the lens of memory, history, iconography, rituals, attire, implements and symbols.
+I am currently working on two sculpture series dealing with aspiration, transcendence, staging and representation.

-Cheryl teaches and lectures at top art and design schools nationally.
-She served on the executive committees of museum and non-profit boards, as well as stints with grant-maker selection committees.
+I teach and lecture at top art and design schools nationally.
+I have served on the executive committees of museum and non-profit boards, as well as stints with grant-maker selection committees.

-She has written articles about artists of the African Diaspora and curates collections for private individuals and corporations while conducting a periodic series on the Art of Art Collecting.
+I have written articles about artists of the African Diaspora and curates collections for private individuals and corporations while conducting periodic lectures on THE ART OF ART COLLECTING and THE ART OF BUSINESS.